Remove Alcohol Stains - Step By Step Instructions

 Step 4: Repeat steps 2-3 until the stain is removed from the upholstery.

-Step 5: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.
+Step 5: Now that it is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.

 An alternative method for removing stains caused by alcohol from your upholstery is to use, instead of the dishwashing liquid solution, a solution of two-thirds of a cup of rubbing alcohol and one tablespoon of white vinegar.